manekinekko/angular-web-bluetooth/README.md

 # Modification from original repo

 Modified library to work with Angular 6.0.0 and RxJS 6.1.0.
-Build passed successfully.
+Build passed.

 Steps
 ```